FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Luis Carlos Sarmiento

 Luis Carlos Sarmiento was born in 1933 in Bogota.
-In the fifties he started a real estate group.
+In the 1950s he started a real estate group.
 Later he diversified into banking and telecommunication.
 He is the main shareholder of Grupo Aval (Acciones y Valores), a holding company that controls almost a quarter of the Colombian financial sector.
 Its shares are traded on the stock exchange of Bogota.

+Carlos Slim Helu is a Mexican investor whose main interest is in telecommunication.
+Lakshmi Mittal is an Indian multi-billionaire invested in steel and other metallic industries.
 Li Ka-Shing is a Chinese business tycoon based in Hong Kong.
 His fortune comes from diversified investments: real estate, plastics, electricity, and so on.

 JanIQ also works in the financial sector, but gains only a tiny fraction of Sarmiento's revenues.